La Française: Capturing value in a carbon-constrained world

 These mechanisms operate by either setting a direct price on carbon emissions or establishing a market-based cap on emissions, with tradable allowances.
 By internalising the externalities associated with carbon emissions, carbon pricing essentially creates economic incentives for emissions reduction and technological innovation.

-The aforementioned example of the European Union’s ETS expansion shows the concrete financial implications for shipping companies continuing business as usual: companies of the sector must purchase or surrender European Union Allowances (EUAs) for each ton of reported CO(or CO2 equivalent), which may incur higher operational costs.
+The aforementioned example of the European Union’s ETS expansion shows the concrete financial implications for shipping companies continuing business as usual: companies of the sector must purchase or surrender European Union Allowances (EUAs) for each ton of reported CO2 (or CO2 equivalent), which may incur higher operational costs.
 The cost of compliance is generally expected to be passed onto end customers through higher freight rates – this may, in turn, potentially affect the cost competitiveness of said companies.

 Corporate exposure to carbon pricing varies widely across sectors and geographies: indeed, the recent downturn in EU carbon prices due to oversupply and lower emissions from the power sector contrasts with the upward momentum in the California-Quebec joint cap-and-trade program, reflecting the complex interplay of market forces in different regions.